raspberrypilearning/trained-vision-app/en/step_2.md

 --- /collapse ---

 While you wait for the libraries to install — it may take quite some time — check out the next step, 'Get inspiration', to think about what you can build.
-You can also create your model in Teachable Machine in this time.
+You can also create your model in Teachable Machine while you wait.